samus42/tkk/oryxchallenge.md

 **Shade Tip #1:** When the shade charges, have your Warlock run right at him to "bait" him into swinging early so you don't get someone hit when they warp in.
 If you run right at the shade and jump in the air over it's head, it will hit the ground and you might escape without taking any damage.
 You can do it as a Hunter as well....but you'll probably need practice.

 If you cause the shade to miss you completely, it's perfectly acceptable to mock it.

+**Q: I'm a warlock, when I bait the shade, should I be a Stormcaller?
+Or Void Walker?**

+**A:** I....I....wow.
+Um.
+Ok, let me answer it this way.
+Which one of those classes has self-res, so if you screw up you don't ruin the run for your team?

 **Shade Tip #2:** Guardians warp into the center, so if the shade charges the Guardians can move to the edges to keep the shade from slicing the poor sod who gets warped in.